 Acne is a very common skin condition that causes pimples on the face, forehead, chest, shoulders, and upper back.
 However, many people only have acne in some places and their pimples only appear in specific spots on their face (like the forehead!).

 Treating forehead acne is easier when you know why acne pop up.
-While it can be annoying, the good news is it’s fairly simple to treat!
+While it can be annoying, the good news is it’s fairly simple to learn what triggers acne and how to treat it!

 In this article, you’ll discover what causes forehead acne, how to prevent it, and what acne treatment is best for you.
-With that knowledge, you can take the first steps towards finally saying, “Bye-bye, Acne & Hello Clear Skin!”
+With that knowledge, you can take the first steps towards acne treatment to finally saying, “Bye-bye, Acne & Hello Clear Skin!”

 Acne can come in many forms, at many stages in your life, and be caused by many different things; including genetics, fluctuating hormone levels (hello, Aunt Flo or menopause!), high humidity, and excess oil from makeup or lotion.
 But many people find that when acne appears on certain areas of their face regularly, the issues might be easier to pin-point.